Why Camping at Buffalo Point Campground is Awesome!

 Shop the best towel for camping and river trips (like in my picture below)!

 There are a few great places to swim.
 For example, you can swim at Buffalo Point with the iconic bluffs and a lovely swim beach.
 Or, in the camping area Loop C, there is a trail to another beach with shallow water.
-We spent hours here soaking up the sun.
+We spent hours at the gravel bar soaking up the sun.
 It is awesome!

 Are Dogs Allowed?